dhealthproject/dapps-framework/libraries/ui-components/CONTRIBUTING.md

 #### <a name="commit-types"></a> Type

-Must be one of the following:
+Must be one of the following (order is: alphabetically):

 * **build**: Changes that affect the build system or external dependencies (example scopes: webpack, postcss, tailwind, vue)
 * **chore**: Changes that affect the general software package maintenance processes (example scopes: package, build, config)